The Birth of a Barrier

 The Aftermath

-The fall of the Berlin Wall paved the way for the reunification of East and West Germany.
-Over time, the wall was dismantled, and the physical scars slowly healed.
-Today, remnants of the wall serve as powerful reminders of the city’s turbulent past and the resilience of its people.
+This reunification meant the fall of the Berlin Wall and reunited East with West Germany.
+The wall was torn down over time, the physical scars healing slowly.
+Today, a trace of the wall still exists; these are marks of the city’s rough past and the strength of its people.

-The construction and subsequent fall of the Berlin Wall was a defining moment in history, symbolizing the division of a city and the struggle for freedom.
-While the physical structure is no more, its legacy lives on, reminding us of the importance of unity, perseverance, and respecting the rights and aspirations of all people.
+Few other events of modern history mark a dividing line like the construction and fall of the Berlin Wall did: symbolizing the division of a city, the struggle for freedom.
+Though the physical structure is no longer present its existence continues to exist as a reminder that unity, perseverance, and recognition of the human rights and aspirations of all people should be appreciated.

 Table of Contents